 Researchers from the University Hospital in Ghent have developed the program, PROSPECT (PROficiency BasedStePwise Endovascular Curricular Training) used in Rigshospitalet.
 Jonathan Lawaetz Rasmussen works with the research team in Belgium.

-“Our colleagues in Ghent have shown that the cases where the supervisor intervenes and takes over the operation – what is called supervisor takeover – decreases significantly if its education-seeking physician went through simulation training,” said Jonathan Lawaetz Rasmussen.
+“Our colleagues in Ghent have shown that the cases where the supervisor intervenes and takes over the operation – what is called supervisor takeover – decreases significantly if its resident went through simulation training,” said Jonathan Lawaetz Rasmussen.
 Randomized trials have shown that physicians who were trained by the program are more skilled.

 “They have made all their mistakes on the simulator.
 The sideman training could not match the simulation training,” said Dr. Jonathan Lawaetz Rasmussen.